We earn commissions from brands listed on this site, which influences how listings are presented.

 Why is it so hard to replace a stolen Social Security number?

 Replacing a Social Security card is complex.
 The SSA only issues a new SSN under rare circumstances with proof of ongoing harm.
 Even then, previous fraud history may still follow you.
-That’s why SSN protection is essential before damage occurs.
+That’s why knowing what to do if ssn number is stolen and setting up protection early is essential.

 This content was adapted using AI tools and includes human validation to ensure accuracy and quality.